Audit Committee Charter

 - Review and discuss with management and the independent auditors financial information and earnings guidance provided to analysts and rating agencies.
 The Committee’s discussion in this regard may be general in nature (i.e., discussion of the types of information to be disclosed and the type of presentation to be made) and need not take place in advance of each instance in which the Corporation may provide earnings guidance.

 - Review the independent auditors’ audit plan and areas of audit focus, as well as their review of internal control over financial reporting.
 Review the fees and other significant compensation to be paid to the independent auditors.

 - Approve in advance any audit or nonaudit engagement or relationship between the Corporation and any independent auditor engaged to prepare or issue an audit report or perform other audit, review or attest services, other than prohibited nonauditing services, as specified in the rules and regulations of the SEC or any rules of the Public Company Accounting Oversight Board promulgated thereunder.
 The Committee shall not approve any “prohibited nonauditing services” without obtaining a prior exemption from the Public Company Accounting Oversight Board.
-Audit and nonaudit engagements must be approved either (a) explicitly in advance or (b) pursuant to a pre-approval policy established by the Committee.
+Audit and nonaudit engagements must be approved either (i) explicitly in advance or (ii) pursuant to a pre-approval policy established by the Committee.
 The Committee may delegate to one or more members of the Committee the authority to grant such pre-approvals.
 The delegatee’s decisions regarding approval of services shall be reported by such delegatee to the full Committee at each regular Committee meeting.

 - Review and assess, at least annually, the qualifications, performance and independence of the independent auditors, including a review and evaluation of the lead partner, and report the conclusions to the full Board.
 In conducting its review and evaluation, the Committee should: